Atlantic salmon: Diet

-Behavior
+Behaviour

 Fry and parr have been said to be territorial, but evidence showing them to guard territories is inconclusive.
 While they may occasionally be aggressive towards each other, the social hierarchy is still unclear.
 Many have been found to school, especially when leaving the estuary.

 Adult Atlantic salmon are considered much more aggressive than other salmon, and are more likely to attack other fish than others.

 Life stages

 Most Atlantic salmon follow an anadromous migration pattern, in that they undergo their greatest feeding and growth in saltwater; however, adults return to spawn in native freshwater streams where the eggs hatch and juveniles grow through several distinct stages.

 Atlantic salmon do not require saltwater.
-Numerous examples of fully freshwater (i.e., "landlocked") populations of the species exist throughout the Northern Hemisphere, including a now extinct population in Lake Ontario, which have been shown in recent studies to have spent their entire life cycle in watershed of the lake.
+Numerous examples of fully freshwater (i.e., "landlocked") populations of the species exist throughout the Northern Hemisphere, including a now extinct population in Lake Ontario, which has been shown in recent studies to have spent its entire life cycle in the watershed of the lake.
 In North America, the landlocked strains are frequently known as ouananiche.